Head-to-Head Comparison

 • You care about cost-per-use and goal tradeoffs, not just sticker price.

-• You'd rather text a question than open another app.
+• You would rather text a question than open another app.

-For broader category context, see Best AI shopping assistants and What is a buy-or-wait app?
-For the affordability angle specifically, see AI affordability checker and "Can I afford this?" apps.
+For broader category context, see best shopping assistants and buy-or-wait apps and what is a buy-or-wait app?
+For the affordability angle specifically, see affordability checkers and "can I afford this?" apps.

 The verdict